amirhosseinesalat/GliderShop/README.md

 Order status

-🎉 Checkout
+Checkout

-Click Checkout → Cart resets & status becomes Completed.
+After clicking Checkout, the cart resets and the order status changes to completed.

-🕳️ Empty Basket Page
+Empty Cart

-If the cart is empty, a beautiful UI with animation/logo appears.
+If the cart is empty, a dedicated UI page is shown instead of the cart list.

-🚨 404 Page
+404 Page

-Navigating to a wrong URL displays a modern error page.
+Navigating to an invalid route displays a custom 404 error page.

-👨‍💻 Developer
+Developer

 Amirhossein Esalat
-📧 sltamirhosein@gmail.com
+Email: sltamirhosein@gmail.com